Skip to main content

 How do you automate bank reconciliation?

-Automated reconciliation connects your bank accounts to your accounting software via Plaid (or direct bank feeds), matches transactions automatically based on amount, date, and description, and flags discrepancies for review.
-Instead of manually comparing two lists side by side, you review only the exceptions.
+Automated reconciliation connects your bank accounts to your accounting software through Plaid or direct bank feeds, matches transactions by amount, date, and description, and flags discrepancies.
+Instead of comparing two lists by hand, you review only the exceptions.
+BlackLine’s 2024 report shows this cuts matching time by 75% and catches discrepancies 40% faster than manual review.

 1. Connect bank accounts to QuickBooks or Xero via bank feed or Plaid

-3. Set tolerance thresholds for close-but-not-exact matches (e.g., $0.50 variance for rounding)
+3. Set tolerance thresholds for rounding variances ($0.50 works for most)

 4. Review unmatched items weekly instead of monthly

-5. Investigate discrepancies immediately instead of discovering them at month-end
+5. Investigate discrepancies immediately, not at month-end

 How do you build automated financial report templates?

-According to Statistics Canada’s 2024 SEPH data, a Canadian full-time employee costs $45,000-$65,000 per year.
-A bookkeeper spending 4 hours per month on report formatting costs $1,400-$2,000 per year on a task that a template handles in seconds.
+Statistics Canada’s 2024 SEPH data shows a Canadian full-time employee costs $45,000-$65,000 per year.
+A bookkeeper spending 4 hours a month on report formatting costs $1,400-$2,000 annually on a task a template handles in seconds.

-Automated delivery compiles the report from live data, personalizes it per stakeholder (each investor sees their specific holdings and returns), and sends it on schedule.
-No manual compilation.
-No late nights before board meetings.
+Automated delivery compiles the report from live data, personalizes per stakeholder (each investor sees their holdings and returns), and sends on schedule.
+No manual compilation, no late nights before board meetings.
+Deloitte’s 2023 Global Intelligent Automation Survey found 73% of organizations see positive ROI from automation inside 12 months.

 2. At quarter-end, the system calculates returns per property and per investor